teeaarbee/blog/content/week_32.md

 All these info is quite useless idk why I decided to share all of these xddd

-Anyway I am happy that reading is back and its here to stay because I love reading on my kindle it feels like paper and is more awesome when I read it under daylight.
+Anyway I am happy that reading is back and its here to stay because I love reading on my kindle it **feels like looking at paper** and is more awesome when I read it under daylight.

 -	**WRITING UPDATE**